arrfour/ansible-linux-workstation/README.md

 Ansible config for my Linux workstation setup.
 This is currently geared to a Windows Subsystem for Linux (WSL) setup but could be easily adapted.
 Some WSL specific settings include creation of wsl.conf file and creating a symlink to the kube config in Windows so it can be shared.

-The username is declared as a variable in playbook.yaml for assigning permissions along with the underlying Windows OS user path.
-Update these accordingly.
+The username is automatically detected from your environment variables.
+Update these if needed by passing `-e` flags when running the playbook.

 Because the kube-tools tasks create a symlink to a Windows path (for example `/mnt/c/Users/...`) which may not be available until the WSL distro has been restarted, the playbook can fail on the first run.
 Restart your WSL distro before running again — discover distro names with `wsl -l -v` and terminate the distro with: